drug-design/course/docs/chapters/structure-activity-relationships.md

 ### The Banyu Story with the Urea Structure

-Following a structure-based strategy, the Banyu group identified a hit (Cdk4 inhibitors project) having an urea moiety with an IC<sub>50</sub> of 44 &Mu;M. The hit was simplified (ortho substituent removed) in order to derive further knowledge based on SAR analyses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/banyu-story-urea-structure-b15894d4'><i class='fa fa-play' aria-hidden='true'></i></button>Following a structure-based strategy, the Banyu group identified a hit (Cdk4 inhibitors project) having an urea moiety with an IC<sub>50</sub> of 44 &micro;M. The hit was simplified (ortho substituent removed) in order to derive further knowledge based on SAR analyses.
 In the following pages an outline of the important steps that enabled successful exploitation of SAR is presented.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.